Justy2245/Producer-Consumer/README.md

 There are also consumer threads, which are also running that consume items off of the shared buffer and sleep for 1 to 3 seconds.

-Uses a mutex semaphore and two counting semaphores to allow only producer or consumer thread modify the shared buffer at a time as well as keep track if the buffer is full or empty, so as to not allow a producer thread have access to the buffer when it is full and to now allow a consumer thread to have access if the buffer is empty.
+Uses a mutex semaphore and two counting semaphores to allow only a single producer or consumer thread modify the shared buffer at a time as well as keep track if the buffer is full or empty, so as to not allow a producer thread have access to the buffer when it is full and to now allow a consumer thread to have access if the buffer is empty.

 The program takes in three arguments from the command line: